Garrett Motion - Cash Flow Machine with 100% Upside Potential

 I see a few reasons, why this opportunity exists:

-Garrett Motion was kicked out of SP600 index in 2020, when they went through the bankruptcy process.
-Now, there is a high probability that they will return in the index.
+Garrett Motion was kicked out of the SP600 index in 2020 when it went through the bankruptcy process.
+Now, there is a high probability that they will return to the index.
 This will make GTX more visible to retail investors and trigger purchases from ETFs exposed to SP600.

 There is too much unfounded optimism about the EV market.
 I believe, that it will become more evident for a majority of investors in the next 1-2 years.